mautic/developer-documentation-new/docs/design/feedback.rst

         'href': '{{ path('Mautic_segment_action', {'objectAction': 'new'}) }}'
     }) }}

-In this example, the template will display a message indicating that no Segments are available, with a link to create a new Segment.
+In this example, the template displays a message indicating that no Segments are available, with a link to create a new Segment.

 Why?
 ----